arangodb/arangodb-tinkerpop-provider/demo/README.md

 }
 //endregion
 ```
+[//]: <> (@formatter:on)

 This section:

 1. Executes an AQL query to find weighted k-shortest paths between Boston and San Francisco
-2. Executes an AQL query to find paths between Boston and Atlanta with a constraint that each flight must be at most 400 km
+2. Executes an AQL query to find paths between Boston and Atlanta with a constraint that each flight must be at most 400
+   km

 **Console Output:**

 ```
 === AQL Queries ===